 Modern domestic cat breeding has been shifting the focus to temperament and predictability.
 The relatively recent craze of ‘wild cats’ - Bengals, Ocicats, Savannah, Egyptian Maus - has forced the issue.
 Additionally, the natural characteristics of these wild cats must be bred away; otherwise sharing a living space would be impossible, with incessant pacing and territorial marking.

-Like children, analyzing the DNA of your domestic companion can help you make educated lifestyle and health decisions on their behalf.
-Thankfully, many of the privacy- and ethics-related concerns are waived when dealing with your pet; full genetic profiling is only ever in their best interest.
+Like children, analyzing the DNA of your domestic companion can help you make educated lifestyle, health, and wellness decisions on their behalf.
+Thankfully, many of the privacy- and ethics-related concerns are waived when dealing with your pet; a full genetic test is only ever in their best interest.

 For the proud pet owners of rescued or stray cats, their cat genetic makeup may be a complete mystery.
 When, or if, a breed is assigned at the receiving SPCA or rescue operation, it’s usually based solely on visuals alone.

-DNA testing can provide you with a breakdown of the genetic makeup of your favorite furry friend.
-As a result, you may be surprised to find that your cat’s DNA is purebred, or your 1:1 mix is a combination of a dozen different cat breeds.
+Feline DNA testing can provide you with a breakdown of the genetic makeup of your favorite furry friend.
+As a result of your breed test, you may be surprised to find that your pet’s feline DNA is purebred Maine Coon, Siamese, Ragdoll, or that your 1:1 mixed-breed is a combination of a dozen different cat breeds.

-Many of these tests provide you with details on the percentage of wild cat DNA that exists within your domestic companion.
+Many of these DNA test kits provide you with details on the percentage of wild cat DNA that exists within your domestic companion.
 This isn’t the ancestral history or origin of your cat; it assesses more recent incursions from nature.

 This kind of test is more applicable to larger, spotted, or ambiguous kitties than your average tabby.
 Although, the results may be surprising if they’re included in the kit you choose.